William Alwyn: Life and music

-Alwyn recorded his five symphonies as conductor for the Lyrita label in the 1970s, recordings which have since been reissued on CD.
-Most of Alwyn's orchestral and chamber music has more recently been recorded on CD for Chandos Records: the five symphonies were played by the London Symphony Orchestra conducted by Richard Hickox.
+Alwyn recorded his five symphonies as conductor for the Lyrita label in the 1970s, recordings that have since been reissued on CD.
+Most of Alwyn's orchestral and chamber music has more recently been recorded on CD for Chandos Records: the five symphonies were played by the London Symphony Orchestra, conducted by Richard Hickox.

-Alwyn's opera Miss Julie has been recorded twice: for Lyrita, and in 2019 for Chandos conducted by Sakari Oramo.
+Alwyn's opera Miss Julie has been recorded twice: for Lyrita, and in 2019 for Chandos, conducted by Sakari Oramo.

 Personal life

-He was married first to Olive Mary Audrey (Pull).
-He died in Southwold, Suffolk, in 1985.
-Alwyn was survived by his second wife, the composer Doreen Carwithen.
+Alwyn was married first to Olive Mary Audrey (Pull).
+His second wife was the composer Doreen Carwithen.
 His great-grandson is the actor Joe Alwyn.
+He died in Southwold, Suffolk, in 1985 and is buried in the churchyard of Holy Trinity Church, Blythburgh, Suffolk.